 3. Course Soup

 Soup is one of the most sought-after delicacies in Indian weddings.
 It is not only delicious and nutritious but also quite easy to make and doable with perfectly ordinary ingredients.
 The best thing about soups is that they come with a variety of options.
-From vegetarian to non-vegetarian, there are large numbers of flavors available to satiate your taste bud.
-The soup can best be eaten before the main course or can be enjoy as a snack along with crispy breadsticks.
+From vegetarian to non-vegetarian, there are large numbers of flavors available to satiate your taste buds.

 4. Gravies/Curries

-Gravies and curries are popular dishes served at weddings, especially in cultures where spicy and flavorful cuisine is highly value.
-These dishes are usually served with rice, bread, or other starchy foods, and are often made with various vegetables, meats, and spices.
+Gravies and curries are popular dishes serve at weddings, especially in Latest cultures where spicy and flavorful cuisine is highly value.
 In Indian weddings, for example, gravies and curries play a significant role in the cuisine.
 Some popular gravies include butter chicken, paneer makhani, and dal makhani.
-These dishes are usually prepare with a rich, creamy tomato-based sauce and are served with rice or naan bread.
+These dishes are usually prepare with a rich, creamy tomato-base sauce and are serve with rice or naan bread.

 5. Chapati/Flat Bread

-Chapati is a type of Indian flatbread that is commonly serve as a staple food in many parts of India.
-It is often served with curries, dals, or other dishes.
+Chapati is a type of Indian flatbread that is Latest commonly serve as a staple food in many parts of India.
+It is often serve with curries, dals, or other dishes.
 At weddings, chapati is a popular choice for serving guests.
 Chapatis are easy to make in large quantities and can be cook quickly on a grill or tawa.
-They can be prepare in advance and store in a warm place until they are ready to be served.
-In many Indian weddings, chapatis are made fresh on-site to ensure they are warm and soft when served.
-The chapati dough is roll out into thin circles and cook on a hot tawa until they are lightly browned and cooked through.
-Chapatis can be served plain or with ghee or butter spread on top.
+They can be prepare in advance and store in a warm place until they are ready to be serve.
 They can also be stuffe with a variety of fillings, such as potatoes, paneer, or vegetables, to make them more flavorful and filling.

 6. Raita

-Raita is a popular yogurt-base dish in Indian cuisine that is often served as a side dish or condiment.
+Raita is a popular yogurt-base dish in Indian Wedding Food cuisine that is often serve as a side dish or condiment.
 It is a refreshing and cooling accompaniment to spicy and flavorful main dishes.
-In Indian weddings, raita is often included in the menu as a side dish for the main course.
-It can be made with different variations such as cucumber raita, tomato raita, boondi raita, onion raita, and more.
-Raita is usually served in a small bowl or on a platter and can be garnish with fresh herbs such as mint or coriander.
+In Indian weddings, raita is often include in the menu as a side dish for the main course.
+Raita is usually serve in a small bowl or on a platter and can be garnish with fresh herbs such as mint or coriander.
 It is a delicious and healthy addition to any wedding menu and is enjoy by both vegetarian and non-vegetarian guests.

 7. Desserts

 Dessert is a course that concludes a meal.
 The course consists of sweet foods, such as candy, and possibly a beverage such as a dessert wine, and liqueur.
 In some parts of the world, such as Greece and West Africa, and most parts of China, there is no tradition of a dessert course to conclude a meal.
 The term dessert can apply to many sweets, such as biscuits, cakes, cookies, custards, gelatins, ice creams, pastries, pies, puddings, macaroons, sweet soups, tarts, and fruit salad.
-Fruit is also commonly found in dessert courses because of its naturally occurring sweetness.
 Some cultures sweeten foods that are more commonly savory to create desserts.

 8. Paan